emdgroup/cfn-make/README.md

 TemplateBody:
   # You can either define the whole template body inline or you can include
   # a reference to an external template file.
 TemplateBody has to be a string,
-  # so Fn::Stringify helps with that.
+  # Fn::Stringify takes care of that.
   Fn::Stringify: !Include mystack.template.yml

 Parameters: